miahuynhh/footnote/doc/WeeklyProgress.md

   - the homepage actually shows a user's existing project
   - clicking on each project from home page routes to the corresponding project page
   - clicking on "create new project" button fetches a new project id from backend then routes to the corresponding project page
+- Fixed backend so that an uploaded video's URL is updated in the database for the given project id
 - Revised GitHub Secrets and GitHub Actions for DigitalOcean Spaces connection
 - Improved documentation formatting and content based on TA's feedback (README, UserManual, DeveloperGuidelines)
-- Worked on presentation slides (intro, demo, reflection, q&a) and script
+- Worked on demo slides and script
-- Added video element enhancement and clearing tables bug to GitHub Issues

 #### Catherine Jin